freenas/freenas-docs/userguide/sharing.rst

 #.
 Click :guilabel:`SAVE`.

 To configure multiple authenticated or Time Machine shares, repeat this process for each user.
-The new shares will appear in :menuselection:`Sharing --> Apple (AFP)`.
+The new shares appear in :menuselection:`Sharing --> Apple (AFP)`.

 .. _creating_an_authenticated_share_fig: